Trail of the Coeur d'Alenes: Trail route

-The trail's 73 mi route winds through the mountainous terrain of historic Silver Valley, into the chain lakes region, along the shore of Lake Coeur d'Alene, over the Chatcolet Bridge to Heyburn State Park, and concludes with a climb to the northern Palouse prairie.
+The trail's 73 mi route winds through the mountainous terrain of historic Silver Valley in northern Idaho.
+It begins in Plummer and travels east into the chain lakes region, along the shore of Lake Coeur d'Alene, over the Chatcolet Bridge to Heyburn State Park, and concludes with a climb to the northern Palouse prairie.
+The route passes through 20 trailheads.

 Trail users can continue along a bike path in Washington that leads to Spokane.
 The eastern half of the trail in Shoshone County has Interstate 90 nearby.
 In Kootenai County, I-90 leaves the river to head over Fourth of July Summit to the lake's north shore and the city of Coeur d'Alene, while the river and trail descends southwest toward Harrison, closer to State Highway 3.

 Environmental impact

 The trail is not only a recreational facility, but also a solution to environmental problems left behind by Idaho's mining industry.
 Silver, lead, and zinc were discovered in the valley around 1884, and a rail line was built to access the mines around 1888.
 Much of the rock in the railbed was either waste rock from mines, or tailings containing heavy metals.
 The railbed was also contaminated with spillage from passing trains.

 To remedy these environmental problems, the Union Pacific Railroad, U.S. government, the State of Idaho, and the Coeur d'Alene Tribe partnered to build a trail.
 The thick asphalt and the gravel barriers on the sides of the trail serve as a permanent cap to isolate contaminants from the surrounding environment.
 A portion of the trail is within the Coeur d'Alene Reservation, and an approximately 15 mi section of the trail is managed by the Tribe.